-The town was founded in 1269 by Alphonse de Poitiers as a French bastide town, although the town was occupied by the English during much of the Hundred Years War.
+The town was founded in 1269 by Alphonse de Poitiers as a French bastide town, although the town was occupied by the English during most of the Hundred Years War.
 The town saw further action during the wars of religion, being taken more than once by the protestants - in 1569 some of the residents were murdered by protestants from Bergerac and in 1572 the church was burned.

 During the Hundred Years War Villereal was surrounded by deep moats, but these have been filled in and are in the position of the 'ring road' that circles the historic centre of the town.

 Villereal is a lively and attractive small town with some interesting highlights and lots of back streets to explore.
 The town is unusual in that it has 'real' shops rather than tourist shops, and is active all year around.

 The town, like many bastide towns, has a large central square surrounded by medieval arcades on three sides and ancient houses, and a second square that contains the village church.

 The most unusual and interesting feature of Villereal is its 14th century market hall, with impressive carpentry work and an unusual half-timbered first floor.
 The hall dominates the central square and markets are still held under the hall every Saturday morning, as they have been for the last 700 years.
 The market caters predominantly to locals rather than tourists so is quite lively even outside the summer months!

 France This Way comment: if you are here in the summer we recommend you visit the evening market held each Monday evening.
 With local entertainment, a chance to enjoy local produce at a reasonable cost and a lively atmosphere these night markets have become a major attraction in Villereal in recent years.